 You may be drawn to this eye cream by the claim of it being "inspired by Ava Gardner," but this association with a celebrity doesn't tell you anything about what you're getting.
 Gardner may have been one of Dr. Laszlo's famous patients, but that doesn't mean that either of them knew what they were doing when it comes to great skin care.
 Besides, think of what we've learned about skin care since Gardner's heyday in the 1940s and 50s!
 Think of what was not known about antioxidants and the need for sunscreen back then.
 (Indeed, in the 1950s, it was the norm to get a tan in the summer and more than half the U.S. population smoked cigarettes!)

 Since the doctor has passed on, the owners of the Erno Laszlo line haven't added much to the product lineup, and they certainly haven't learned about the issues jar packaging presents (this eye cream is packaged in a jar) or the skin's need for skin-repairing ingredients or antioxidants.
-There's also the fact that you don't need an eye cream (Surprised?
+There's also the fact that most eye creams aren't necessary (Surprised?
 See More Info to learn more), although this one contains many good ingredients for dry skin, whether around the eyes or elsewhere on the face.

 Although this is a tough sell due to its high price and its problematic packaging, the formula is fragrance-free, which is nice, albeit not enough to help your skin.
 The usual claims of getting rid of dark circles and puffy eyes adorn this eye cream, but none of the ingredients it contains will make those concerns go away.